Ruzilis/Dev/Pet_project/Readme.md

 Modes: Single-player, Shared/Split Screen PvP, Online PvP

 <p>Instruments: Unity, Blender.
-<p>Development stage: character prototyping, testing of basic mechanics.
+<p>Development stage: character prototyping, testing of the basic mechanics.

 <p> We use Configurable Joints in Unity because it is allow us to configure more than 40 configuration options of the model and create some interesting effects.